How to Create a YouTube Thumbnail: Tips for Click-Worthy Videos

 Choosing colors that complement one another but don’t blend together is an easy way to make your thumbnail pop.
 You can dive into color theory if you’d like, but it’s ultimately a lot simpler than that.

-If you’re pulling a screencap straight from your video and just slapping a title across it, make sure the font is in a different color that sticks out from the rest of the image so that it’s easily viewable.
+If you’re pulling a screencap straight from your video and just slapping a title across it, make sure the font is in contrast colors that stick out from the rest of the image so that it’s easily viewable and eye-catching.
 If you’re putting in a little more effort and creating a graphic, the same concept applies.
 Choose a background color that makes your central image shine, and make sure the same can be said about any text overlaid across the image.

 7. Choose images that evoke emotion

 Even when we’re looking for information, YouTube videos are, at their core, a form of entertainment.
-The most successful videos on the platform feature a person’s face, and if that’s the route you plan to take, an image that betrays a big emotion—anger, fear, shock, joy (the bigger, the better!)—is more likely to get you more views.
+The most successful videos on the platform feature a person’s face and facial expression, and if that’s the route you plan to take, an image that betrays a big emotion—anger, fear, shock, joy (the bigger, the better!)—is more likely to get you more views.

 Even if you aren’t featuring a person, your thumbnail can still encourage clicks by evoking emotion.
 Is your video about what to do when your dog ruins your favorite pair of shoes?
 An image of you looking sad or outraged might be the best bet, but a pair of limited edition sneakers chewed to pieces is likely going to strike a chord with the type of person interested in that video.